 Apple Crunch Kitty Sandwich

-Get your kids excited for lunchtime by making them a sandwich made out of rainbow bread!
-It's easier to make than you think ... all thanks to Hy-Vee frozen white bread dough.
+Transform ordinary slices of bread with a burst of vibrant colors!
+It's easier to make than you think thanks to Hy-Vee frozen white bread dough.

 Related Content, Side Dish

-These kid-friendly creepy crawly critters are a tasty way to get kids to eat their fruits and vegetables.
+Creepy crawly critters are a tasty way to encourage kids to eat fruits and vegetables.